ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

 {: #lamp-stack-on-vpc-8}
 {: step}

 Experience your LAMP stack by installing an application.
 The following steps install the open source WordPress platform, which is often used to create websites and blogs.
-For more information and settings for production installation, see the [WordPress documentation](https://codex.wordpress.org/Main_Page).
+For more information and settings for production installation, see the [WordPress documentation](https://codex.wordpress.org/Main_Page){: external}.

 1. Run the following command to install WordPress.
    ```sh